Maldives national football team: 2010s

-2021 SAFF Championship
+2020s

 Ali Ashfaq (on right) against Bangladesh at the 2021 SAFF Championship.

 Maldives hosted the 2021 SAFF Championship, failing to advance to the knockout round from the lone group phase, achieving victories over Bangladesh and Sri Lanka, and losing against Nepal and India in their four matches.
 The team was placed at the top of the table until the eventual defeat against India in the last match of the group stage.

-2023 SAFF Championship

-Maldives left the tournament from group stage with a win and two losses.
+Maldives left the tournament at the group stage with a win and two losses.

-Asian Cup and World Cup qualifications

-President Abdulla Yameen attending the training session of Maldives national team, ahead of their World Cup qualifying match against Qatar.

-Maldives has never qualified for such big tournaments and often classified as a weaker team in the continent.
-Nonetheless, Maldives achieved several impressive results.
-During 2006 World Cup qualification, Maldives stunned by drawing South Korea, an Asian powerhouse, 0–0 at home; and defeating Vietnam, a rising Asian team, in the same ground with an impressive 3–0.
-However, its worst defeat also occurred in the World Cup qualification as they were thrashed 0–17 by Iran in Damascus during 1998 World Cup qualification.

 Team image

 Home stadium

 National Football Stadium (ގައުމީ ފުޓުބޯޅަ ދަނޑު) is a multi-purpose stadium in Malé, Maldives.
 It is used mostly for football matches of the Dhivehi League, Maldives FA Cup, and International matches.
 The stadium holds around 11,850 spectators.